Front-end developer training syllabus

 Our Enspire platform is developed with Vue.
 Thus, it is very important to learn Vue syntax to participate in the project development.

 Thoroughly read Vue document and use Vue to refactor your Todo list application.
 We recommend that the entire JavaScript file should only contain definition of one Vue instance, without any global variables or functions.
-The entire HTML should also be wrapped with the Vue root component <div id="app">, so that you can experience the logic of Vue to the greatest extent.
+The entire HTML should also be wrapped with the Vue root component <div id="app">

 Members might need to understand the following Vue syntax:

-• Bidirectional data binding v-model;
+- Bidirectional data binding

-• List rendering v-for;
+; - List rendering

-• Event binding v-on;
+; - Event binding

-• Component life cycle created / mounted;
+; - Component life cycle

-• Monitors watch
+watch

-• etc.
+- etc.

 In this section, the leader needs to pay attention to whether members made the most use of Vue syntax.
 Vue has a vast number of APIs and syntactic sugar and every feature may have several ways of implementation, so we will not specify how everything should be implemented, but we hope to make full use of the syntax features of Vue.
 It is suggested to keep the original document structure and stylesheet, which can save a lot of development time and help to better understand Vue's advantages in responsive data rendering and dynamic updating based on the component tree.